Altuve nicked by pitch, Astros stars booed on road vs Tigers

 Altuve and fellow starters Alex Bregman, Carlos Correa and Yuli Gurriel all played for the first time in the exhibition season.
 After Houston opened the Grapefruit League in the stadium it shares with the World Series champion Washington Nationals, this was the first time the Astros were away from their complex — providing a taste of the reaction they might receive on the road this year.

 “We were focused on playing baseball.
-We know that we need to go on the field and get ready and prepared for the coming season,” he added.
+We know that we need to go on the field and get ready and prepared for the coming season,” Altuve said.
 “That’s what we’re thinking about right now.”

 Actually, the reception during the visit to Tigertown USA was fairly tame compared to what it figures to be during the regular season.